cpfaff/rbefdata_paper/paper/rbefdata.md

 ### saveaway

+This highlight a way on how the integration of semantic repositories can enhance the process of data exploration on a `BEFdata` portal.

 The package enables access to data and metadata stored on the platform as well as it  the dataset exploration by the integration of an online thesaurus.